byarmis/mpi3/README.md

     ```

 3. Add a file to the `/boot/` folder called `ssh` to allow SSH by default.
 4. Now would be a good time to move the music over to the `/home/pi/Music/` folder, creating it if it does not currently exist since transferring a couple of gigabytes would definitely be faster over a USB card reader compared to the Pi's built-in WiFi.
 If you want to add music later, you could also use `sftp` to wirelessly upload it.
-I originally wanted to use Dropbox to asynchronously synchronize music folders, but Dropbox doesn't have an ARM version (yet?).
+I originally wanted to use Dropbox to synchronize music folders, but Dropbox doesn't have an ARM version (yet?).
 5. Note that the above three steps can be done by plugging the micro SD card into another computer and navigating the file system (Windows can only see the `/boot/` folder and not any others).
 6. Boot up, SSH in, and update
-  * `sudo apt-get update`
-  * `sudo apt-get upgrade`
-  * `sudo apt-get dist-upgrade`
-  * `sudo apt-get autoremove`
+    ```bash
+      $ sudo apt update; sudo apt upgrade;
-  * `sudo apt-get install rpi-update git mpg123 sqlite3`
+      $ sudo apt install rpi-update git mpg123 sqlite3 python3-dev
-  * `sudo rpi-update`
+      $ sudo apt autoremove
+      $ sudo rpi-update
+    ```
 7. Run `sudo raspi-config` and change to auto-login to terminal on boot-up.
 Also, update your timezone and WiFi settings since we're here
 8. Install the [PaPiRus python package](https://github.com/PiSupply/PaPiRus) by running `curl -sSL https://pisupp.ly/papiruscode | sudo bash`
 9. Shutdown (`sudo poweroff`) and plug in the DAC using the OTG adapter
 10. Boot up and configure your default sound output to be the USB DAC.
 I suggest [this](https://raspberrypi.stackexchange.com/a/44825) answer on the Raspberry Pi Stack Exchange.
 Test to make sure that everything works by running `speaker-test -c 2` which will play pink noise over the left, followed by the right, channels.
 11. Disable the HDMI output per [this](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy) page to save a couple milliamps.
+12. Clone this repo by running `git clone https://gitlab.com/byarmis/mpi3`
+13. Make this start on boot up by editing the root crontab by running `sudo crontab -e -u root` and appending the line `TBD`
+14. Reboot (`sudo reboot`) and you should be good to go!

 ## Hardware